vimeo/VimeoUpload/README.md

     }
 ```

+Check out the `DescriptorKVObserver` class.
+It's a small utility that makes KVO'ing a Descriptor's `state` and `progress` properties easier.

 ### Canceling an Upload

 Canceling an upload will cancel the file upload itself as well as delete the video object from Vimeo servers.
 You can cancel an upload using the `OldUploadDescriptor` instance in question: